vives-projectwerk-2-2020/LoRaWAN-antenna/README.md

 based on [this](http://www.ti.com/lit/an/swra228c/swra228c.pdf) design

-## explanation of the Antenna PCB board
+## Explanation of the Antenna PCB board

 Below you see the antenna board.
 The PCB antenna on this is suitable for a frequency around 868MHz.